armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 Do not use secrets for properties that are annotated with `@RefreshScope`.

-## Terraform Supported Versions
+## Supported Terraform Versions

-We removed support for older, non supported versions of Terraform (older than 0.13).
+Armory removed support for older, non-supported versions of Terraform (older than 0.13).

 ## Highlighted updates